zbeekman/TheodoreVonKarmanTheGreyt/CareInstructions.md

 Unfortunately there's not a lot that can be done, other than trying to plan walks on routes with smoother pavement and grass and avoiding rock salt during winter and rough pavement or gravel.
 We apply a topical cream which helps too, but progress is slow.
+He also may have some joint pain in his back right leg.
+We are in the process of diagnosing this and have an appointment scheduled with an orthopedic specialist.
+In general he likes to walk on softer surfaces, and goes pretty slowly.

 :hospital: **EMERGENCIES**:
 * Regular vet: City Paws 14th St. (202-232-7297)
 * After hours/serious emergencies: Friendship Animal Hospital (202-363-7300) ([map])
+* Zaak's Cell: 917-797-3239
+* Janine's Cell: 612-385-3104
 * Zaak's Mom: Try these numbers in order (24/7):
   * 917-796-4653 (cell)
   * 203-778-5836 (CT house/studio)
   * 212-343-7272 (NYC home)
-* If Theo needs to see the Vet or is worked up and is conscious & agitated, please give him Trazedone in accordance with the dosing instructions on the bottle (two or three tablets, double check please).
+* If Theo needs to see the Vet or is worked up and is conscious & agitated, please give him Trazedone in accordance with the dosing instructions on the bottle (two or three tablets, in a blue bottle in the kitchen basket).
 * You should bring the basket muzzle with you to the vet in an emergency; you may need to utilize it at strategic times, like to get him out of the car.